zitadel/zitadel/docs/docs/apis/proto/admin.md

 > **rpc** GetIDPByID([GetIDPByIDRequest](#getidpbyidrequest))
 [GetIDPByIDResponse](#getidpbyidresponse)

-Returns a identity provider configuration of the IAM
+Returns a identity provider configuration of the IAM instance